-Fans Rally Around Christie Brinkley After She Apologizes For Her Breaking Arm
+Fans Rally Around Christie Brinkley After She Apologizes For Breaking Her Arm

 Fans showed their support for supermodel Christie Brinkley as she took to Instagram to apologize for breaking her arm — an incident that caused her to withdraw from the Dancing with the Stars competition.

-As The Inquisitr previously reported, Brinkley is out of the competition before the show’s premier.
-In a lengthy Instagram post, Brinkley explained that she broke her right arm “into a 1000 pieces,” and that the injury require surgery that involved getting a metal plate and screws to hold her arm together.
+As The Inquisitr previously reported, Brinkley is out of the competition before the show’s premiere.
+In a lengthy Instagram post, Brinkley explained that she broke her right arm “into a 1000 pieces,” and that the injury requires surgery that involves getting a metal plate and screws to hold her arm together.

-“I’m so sorry!” she wrote, as she said that her daughter Sailor, would be replacing her on the show.
+“I’m so sorry!” she wrote, as she said that her daughter, Sailor Brinkley-Cook, would be replacing her on the show.

 Fans were quick to show their support for the model, with many explaining that she was the only reason they intended to watch the show.